Forest-Protocols/safe-scan-provider/README.md

 Details of a resource are most likely the data that would be useful for the Users to see or the configuration that has to be used internally in order to handle the resource.
 They can be accessible by Users unless you prefix the detail name with `_`.
 For instance, these details might include connection strings for a Database resource or endpoints and API keys for an API service resource.

-Rename the type to match your product and edit the fields accordingly.
+Rename the type to match your service and edit the fields accordingly.
 An example type definition for the SQLite Protocol is shown below:

 ```typescript
 export type SQLiteDatabaseResourceDetails = ResourceDetails & {